lakshan-sameera/Sinhala-Singlish-hate-speech-detection-with-encoded-variations-/README.md

 A comprehensive hate speech detection system specifically designed for Singlish (Sinhala-English mixed language) content, featuring advanced LSTM models and intelligent word variation detection.

 Disclaimer: This model and the application only use for academic reseach purposes and may contatin a hateful words in the datsets or in codes.
+HateGuard is an end-to-end system for detecting hate speech in Sinhala and Singlish text.
+It combines a Bidirectional LSTM model (binary NOT/OFF) with a robust rule-based layer for explicit hate words and obfuscated variants.
+A feedback mechanism lets users report missed cases, which are learned immediately via persistent word storage.

 ## 🌟 Features